Before you install the device to a mast tube, verify visually that the view in the direction of the remote unit is unobstructed.

 Standard mechanical tools are enough to install each of those accessories.

-Items “SET-RAYxx-ARK” (where xx is the band) fits all traditionally produced Arkivator antennas (from company Arkivator, acquired by LEAX Group) as well as today produced Arkivator antennas from company LEAX Arkivator Telecom sold without RAy interface.
+Items “ANT-ARK-KIT-xx” (where xx is the band) fits all traditionally produced Arkivator antennas (from company Arkivator, acquired by LEAX Group) as well as today produced Arkivator antennas from company LEAX Arkivator Telecom sold without RAy interface.

 All LEAX-RAy antennas listed in the RACOM portfolio contain specific RAy interface and thus no mounting kit is required.